dell/csm-docs/content/docs/replication/uninstall.md

 kubectl delete -f deploy/controller.yaml
 ```

-> NOTE: be sure to run chosen command on all clusters where you want to uninstall replication controller
+> NOTE: Be sure to run chosen command on all clusters where you want to uninstall replication controller.

 ## Uninstalling the replication sidecar

-To uninstall the replication sidecar you need to uninstall the CSI Driver, please view the [uninstall](../../csidriver/uninstall) page of the driver
+To uninstall the replication sidecar you need to uninstall the CSI Driver, please view the [uninstall](../../csidriver/uninstall) page of the driver.